Indy Explains: Nevada’s 2024 presidential primaries and Republican caucus

 The transition comes after a bipartisan group of lawmakers in the Democrat-controlled Legislature and Gov. Steve Sisolak approved a 2021 law requiring that a presidential preference primary election be held for each major political party on the first Tuesday in February of a presidential election year.

-But for Republican Party voters, the results from the primary won’t hold any weight.
+But for Republican Party voters, the results from the primary won’t have any effect on apportioning the state’s presidential nominating delegates.
 The Nevada GOP plans to run a traditional caucus two days later on Feb.
-8, to allocate the state’s presidential delegates, and will not use the results from the primary election.
+8, to allocate the state’s delegates, and will not use the results from the primary election.

 The new system is in part meant to increase participation in the partisan presidential nominating process, as the coming primary elections will see mail ballots sent to every voter registered with a major party — a stark contrast to the caucus system, that typically involves voters meeting in person and gathering in groups to openly cast votes for their preferred candidate through a complex delegate allocation plan.